Ananym/welcome-to-nexus/community/legend.md

 Legend marks are, generally, permanent.

-Legend marks aren't neatly categorised in game, but there are the major sources -
+Legend marks aren't neatly categorised in game, but usually come from one of these major sources:

 ## Quest marks